 Livestock production such as poultry, pig and snail; fish farming as well as vegetable farming or horticulture are also viable.

 Also Read: How to Make Money With Water Melon Farming

-But I hate farming and I am interested in making money from it.
+But I hate farming, yet I want to make money from it.

 It is possible!

-These organizations use your money to acquire lands, cultivate, plant, monitor, harvest and market the products.
-You get an agreed return on your investment periodically. say quarterly, half yearly or annually.
+You get an agreed return on your investment periodically, say quarterly, half yearly or annually.

 On maturity, you have the option of exiting with your principal or reinvesting for the next farming round.